Bernard Farebrother

 Bernard Farebrother (1846 - 1888) was an organist and composer based in Birmingham.

 Life

+He was the son of Rev. H.W.
+Farebrother, vicar of Arlington in Sussex, and grandson of Charles Farebrother, Alderman of the City of London.
 He studied organ in Norwich with Zechariah Buck.
 After a career as an organist which had some notable incidents, including being sacked from his employment in Warwick, he committed suicide aged 40.